Decidua: Structure

 Within the decidua, occasional fibrinoid deposits form where the syncytiotrophoblast is damaged.
-The region of fibrinoid deposition where trophoblasts meet the compact portion of the decidua basalis is called Rohr's layer, while the fibrinoid deposits that occur between the compact and spongy layer of the decidua basalis is termed Nitabuch's layer (for Raissa Nitabuch).
+The region of fibrinoid deposition where trophoblasts meet the compact portion of the decidua basalis is called Rohr's layer, while the fibrinoid deposits that occur between the compact and spongy layer of the decidua basalis are termed Nitabuch's layer (for Raissa Nitabuch).
 This layer is absent in placenta accreta.

 Micrograph of decidualized endometrium due to exogenous progesterone.
 H&E stain.

 The decidua has a histologically-distinct appearance, displaying large polygonal decidual cells in the stroma.
 These are enlarged endometrial stromal cells, which resemble epithelium (and are referred to as "epithelioid").

 Decidualization includes the process of differentiation of the spindle-shape stromal fibroblasts into the plump secretory decidual cells, which create a pericellular extracellular matrix rich in fibronectin and laminin (similar to epithelial cells).

 Vascularity, as well as vascular permeability, is enhanced in the decidualizing endometrium.

 Its leukocyte population is distinct, with the presence of large endometrial granular leukocytes being predominant, while polynuclear leukocytes and B cells are scant.

 The large granular lymphocytes (CD56 bright) are called uterine natural killer cells (uNK cells).